 There is also a unit

-gpg-agent-ssh.socket which creates and mediates connections to the gpg-agent socket which speaks ssh-agent.
-This means that the socket is always created, but the above setting causes the
+gpg-agent-ssh.socket which creates and mediates connections to the gpg-agent socket which speaks like ssh-agent.
+This means that the socket is always created, but the above setting causes the agent to listen on the socket and the

-SSH_AUTH_SOCK environment variable–which ssh tools use to find the agent–to be appropriately set, and tells the agent to listen.
+SSH_AUTH_SOCK environment variable–which ssh tools use to find the socket–to be appropriately set.

-Since these daemons all get setup during the start of your login, simply log out of your X session and log back in to have everything working right without a restart (often ctrl-alt-backspace, mod+shift+e for default i3wm).
+Since these daemons all get setup during the start of your login, simply log out of your X session and log back in to have everything working right without a restart (often ctrl-alt-backspace in gnome or mod+shift+e by default in i3wm).

 ssh-add -l to see if your gpg keys are now available for ssh authentication.